FIND A STORE

 In Amish Country

-We offer two thrift store locations in what is known as Ohio’s Amish Country.
-Plan to make us a stop on your day trip or vacation to the towns of Walnut Creek, Berlin, Sugarcreek or Mount Hope.
+We offer three thrift store locations in what is known as Ohio’s Amish Country.
+Plan to make us a stop on your day trip or vacation to the towns of Walnut Creek, Berlin, Sugarcreek, Mount Hope or Wilmot.

-Our Wilmot store is a short drive from Canton and Massilon on Route 62.
+Our Wilmot stores are a short drive from Canton and Massillon on Route 62.
 Located on Route 39, our Sugarcreek store can be reached from I-77 via Exit 83.

 Since 2006, Harvest Thrift Stores, a non-profit 501c3 organization, has been committed to providing quality merchandise to support local and international missions, while honoring God with compassion and integrity.